-The Department worked quickly when the Public Health Emergency (PHE) was issued on March 13, 2020, to ensure Hawki members continued to be enrolled in the program and receive needed health care services.
-Federal guidance stated that Hawki members who were on the program at the time of the issuance could not be disenrolled from Hawki until the PHE was over.
+The Department worked quickly when the PHE was issued on March 13, 2020, to ensure Hawki members continued to be enrolled in the program and receive needed health care services.
+The Department requested authority through the CHIP Disaster SPA to be able to delay renewals for CHIP and not disenroll members until the PHE is over.
 Additionally, Hawki members who had a decrease in family income during the PHE, could still be eligible for Medicaid.

-Federal guidance also allowed states to pause premium collection for Hawki families during the PHE.
-The Department sent letters to the affected families in March 2020, notifying them that during the PHE, no Hawki member would be disenrolled from the program for not paying their premium.
+Federal guidance also allowed for the discontinuation of collecting premiums for Hawki families during the PHE.
+The Department sent letters to the affected families in March 2020, notifying them that during the PHE no Hawki member would be disenrolled from the program for not paying their premium.

 Due to the PHE, the Department expanded services to Hawki members to allow telehealth.
 Hawki members were able to obtain needed health services through a video conference with a provider, or over the phone, instead of seeing the provider in person.
-Telehealth services include sick visits, well-child visits, physical therapy, behavioral health services, and others.
+Telehealth services include sick visits, well-child visits, physical therapy, behavioral health services and others.